He started shooting when a basketball rolled into his yard, neighbors said. Now, a manhunt is on as a 6-year-old and her dad recover - Local News 8

 Police would not confirm what started the Tuesday night shooting in Gastonia, citing the investigation.

-The United States is the only nation with more civilian guns than people, according to the Small Arms Survey.
+The shootings reflect the consequences of a country with more civilian guns than people, according to the Small Arms Survey, and the toxic stew of fear, paranoia and distrust that influences so many and leads to violence.

-In the Gastonia attack, “one adult victim … remains hospitalized in Charlotte,” Police Chief Stephen Zill, said Wednesday evening in a statement.
-“The juvenile that was shot, as well as (a) second adult that was grazed by a bullet, have been treated and released.”
+In the Gaston County shooting, the father — identified by family as William White — was seriously injured and remains hospitalized, police Chief Stephen Zill said Wednesday evening in a statement.

 “I want to say to the people of Gaston County — this sort of violence will not stand,” Zill said, adding the US Marshals Regional Fugitive Task Force is helping hunt for Singletary.